Mulled Wine Macarons

 Why are my macarons flat?

 This happens if the batter is overmixed.
 Check the consistency of the batter every 2-3 folds.
-Overmixed batter will run very fast off the spatula.
+An overmixed batter will run very fast off the spatula.

 Why are my macarons cracked?

 If macaron shells do not rest enough before baking.
-Let shells rest on the countertop until no batter sticks to your finger when you touch it.ย
+Let the shells rest on the countertop until no batter sticks to your finger when you touch it.

 Why are my macarons hollow?

 There are many reasons for that.
-The most common are not stable meringue, incorrect folding technique, or wrong oven temperature.
+The most common causes are not unstable meringue, incorrect folding technique, or wrong oven temperature.

 If you make these Mulled Wine Macarons, please tag me on social media and make sure to leave a rating down below.
 I would love to see your creations!